krzychb/OnlineHumidifier/4-Measure/readme.md

 ## Next Step

 Now you know to use ESP8266 to measure humidity.
-With no effort at all, using the same DHT sesor you can also measure temperature.
+With no effort at all, using the same DHT sensor you can also measure temperature.
 In section [Show](../5-Show) I will describe how to display current measurements on-line in a web browser.